 Roger House, associate professor in American Studies, is author of Blue Smoke: The Recorded Journey of Big Bill Broonzy.
-Blue Smoke was published by Lousiana State University Press in 2010.
-It was a finalist for the 2011 award for Excellence in Historical Writing by the Association of Recorded Sound Collections.
+Blue Smoke was published by Louisiana State University Press in 2010 and was a 2011 finalist for Excellence in Historical Writing by the Association of Recorded Sound Collections.
+His current book is "South End Shout: Afro-American Culture and Boston's Culture in the Jazz Age."
+The publication is forthcoming by Lever Press/Amherst College Press in 2020.

 M.A., Boston University